9 Pioneers to Celebrate During Black History Month

-February is Black History Month, which is a great time to honor and recognize the accomplishments of Black pioneers.
-Black people have made — and continue to make — a significant impact on American history and culture, even in the midst of systemic racism, a culture of anti-Blackness, and exclusion.
-While we cannot highlight every Black pioneer, here are eight people who have made an important impact on Black history.
+February is Black History Month — a great time to honor and recognize the accomplishments of Black pioneers.
+Black people have made, and continue to make, significant impacts on American history and culture.
+Even as systemic racism, anti-Blackness, and exclusion persist, Black leaders contribute to all areas of American society.

 W. E. B. Du Bois (1868-1963)

-E. B. Du Bois was a writer, historian, scholar-activist, and one of the founding fathers of sociology.
-In his academic work, he often wrote on race and the plight of Black Americans.
-He was the first Black American to earn a Ph.D. from Harvard University, and he eventually went on to become a university professor.
+W. E. B. Du Bois was a writer, historian, scholar, activist, and one of the founding fathers of sociology.
+In much of his academic work, he wrote on race and the troubling circumstances of Black Americans.
+He was the first Black American to earn a Ph.D. from Harvard University and went on to become a university professor.

 Sojourner Truth (1797-1883)